Libya protests: Gaddafi says 'all my people love me'

 The US Treasury said it had blocked $30bn (£18.5bn) in Libyan assets - the largest sum it had ever frozen.

 US President Barack Obama met UN Secretary General Ban Ki-moon at the White House on Monday and both expressed concern at the rising violence and called for a legitimately elected president.

-Mr Ban said of Col Gaddafi: "He lost legitimacy when he declared war on his people."'Blood of martyrs'
+Mr Ban said of Col Gaddafi: "He lost legitimacy when he declared war on his people."